jhsware/isomorphic-schema/README.md

 For more examples, please check out the tests.

+If you want to see automatic form generation based on isomorphic-schema form definitions head over to [inferno-formlib](https://github.com/jhsware/inferno-formlib).
+That library could easily be ported to React.js.
+There is a handlebars library available at [kth-node-formlib](https://github.com/KTH/kth-node-formlib).

 ## Overview ###

 The purpose of the isomorphic-schema form validation package is to help create great user experiences when working with forms and form validation.
 With simple and readable syntax it both works both as a single source of truth and documentation of forms and/or the complete data model.